 Further’s cofounder on middle seats, contraband fruit, and the journey through India that inspired a career in travel

-Last trip?
-Five manic days and nights of exploring and eating our way across Seoul (which I’m currently obsessed with), followed by a weeklong sailing to Hong Kong and Saigon aboard Silversea’s Silver Nova — plus a requisite stop in Hanoi (my favorite city in Asia).
+Last big trip?
+Five manic days and nights of exploring and eating our way across Seoul (which I’m altogether obsessed with) followed by a weeklong sailing to Hong Kong and Saigon aboard Silversea’s Silver Nova — plus a requisite stop in Hanoi, my favorite city in Asia.

 Checked bag or just a carry-on?
 “Just a carry-on”??
 Oh you must have the wrong guy.